Why Does My City Need a SOC Audit Report?

-The service organization controls-1 (SOC-1) Audit Report is available on the TMRS City Portal.
-This article explains what it is and why your city needs it for your financial audit.
-In this discussion, the “plan” is TMRS and “participants,” “employers,” and “users/user entities” are TMRS cities.
+The System and Organization Controls (SOC) Audit Report is available on the TMRS City Portal.
+In this explanation, the “plan” is TMRS and “participants,” “employers,” and “users/user entities” are TMRS cities.

-With these significant reporting requirements, the AICPA updated Chapter 13 of the State and Local Government Audit and Accounting Guide (referenced throughout this passage as AICPA guidance) to provide governmental employers with best practice solutions for their reporting requirements.
+The American Institute of Certified Public Accountants (AICPA) State and Local Government Audit and Accounting Guide (referenced here as AICPA guidance) provides governmental employers with best practice solutions for their audit and reporting requirements.

 The city and its auditor must obtain sufficient appropriate evidence regarding the city’s specific total pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense.
 AICPA guidance includes a best practice solution to meet this requirement, which includes:

 - The plan actuary (for TMRS, this is GRS) issues a separate actuarial valuation report specific to each employer, which includes an actuarial certification letter addressed to employer/city management; and

 - The plan (TMRS) engages its auditor (CliftonLarsonAllen or CLA) to issue a System and Organization Controls (SOC 1 Type 2 or SOC) report on controls over census data maintained by the plan.